chiel/site/src/app/components/About/index.md

 That said, the above are my general preferences and can vary pretty wildly depending on the project or the team.
 I've worked with plenty of other technologies and tools.

-When it came to rebuilding this website I wanted to showcase what I am capable of, so I wanted to automate as much as possible.
-What I ended up with is a Terraform stack which only needs two access tokens as inputs (one for DigitalOcean and one for GitHub) - the rest is all done through Terraform and GitHub Actions.
+When it came to rebuilding this website I wanted to showcase what I am capable of by automating as much as possible.
+What I ended up with is a Terraform stack which only needs two access tokens as inputs—one for DigitalOcean and one for GitHub—which is complemented by Kubernetes manifests deployed through GitHub Actions.

 I intend to do a write-up soon about everything I did in order to get the website up and running, but for the curious, [the majority of the code can be seen on GitHub][site].